symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-doctrine-phpcr-odm.rst

-For more information on how to configure Doctrine DBAL with Symfony2, see the `Doctrine chapter in the Symfony2 documentation <http://symfony.com/doc/current/book/doctrine.html>`_ and the explanations in the :ref:`PHPCR reference chapter <reference-phpcr-doctrinedbal>`.
+For more information on how to configure Doctrine DBAL with Symfony2, see the `Doctrine chapter in the Symfony2 documentation <http://symfony.com/doc/current/book/doctrine.html>`_ and the explanations in the :ref:`reference of the PHPCR-ODM bundle <bundle-phpcr-odm-doctrinedbal>`.

 .. _tutorials-installing-phpcr-midgard: